guptakaran11/grasskode-website/content/post/travel/no-mames/american-rhapsody.md

       </a>
     </div>
   </div>
   <em>Cakes!
-Left : Chocolate cheesecake by Cheesecake Factory; Right : Matcha crepe cake by LadyM</em>
+Left : the giant Chocolate cheesecake by Cheesecake Factory (took a week to finish this one off!); Right : Matcha crepe cake by LadyM (I think I like the classic flavour more)</em>
 </div>

 <div class="postimg">